Song of the Sanctuary (2024)

 4’54”

 Two women find themselves in a train.
-They are complete strangers, yet for a brief moment in time they are able to break out of this roles.
+They are complete strangers, however for a brief moment in time they are able to break out of this role.

 link